ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 In his essay, [*The Process of Security*](https://www.schneier.com/essays/archives/2000/04/the_process_of_secur.html) (2000), Bruce Schneier has famously explained that

 > *“security is a process not a product… there’s no such thing as perfect security.
-Interestingly enough, that's not necessarily a problem. … Security does not have to be perfect, but the risks have to be manageable…”.*
+Interestingly enough, that’s not necessarily a problem. … Security does not have to be perfect, but the risks have to be manageable…”.*

 The world changes.
 The ways your software is used changes.
 New vulnerabilities are discovered.
 The software’s platform and libraries change.
 Laws, company policies, and goals change..
 Software that was secure a year or five ago may not be adequate today.